gezielcarvalho/air-space-control-website/README.md

 ## Introduction

 This project is an institutional portal developed for an air traffic control unit, including a control tower and a radar approach control module.
 The portal simulates real-time information and statistics about air traffic, flight status, radar data, and more.
-It is built using Laravel/PHP for the backend, SQLite for the database, and Vue.js for the frontend.
+It is built using Laravel/PHP for the backend, MySQL for the database, and Vue.js for the frontend.

 ## History